olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

 }
 ```

 Great!
-We've already made the function a bit easier to combine and test.[^2]
+We've already made the function a bit easier to combine and test.[^2] For example, maybe someone would like to fetch the settings in some other way than by id?

 ---